DIRECT EXAMINATION - Building a Dramatic Story

 + Still sticks to original story on direct : Give your witness the opportunity on redirect to say "No" to the question: "Is there anything you would say to change or add to the substance of what you told us on direct examination?"

 + Proof of Your Witness' Prior Consistent Statement: FRE 801(d)(1)(B) and TRE 801(e)(1)(B) permit proof of your witness' prior out-of-court statement that is consistent with his in-court testimony when the declarant witness testifies at the trial or hearing and is subject to cross-examination concerning the statement and your witness has been expressly or impliedly accused on cross-examination or otherwise of recent fabrication or improper influence or motive.
 Such a prior consistent statement is not hearsay and is admissible as probative evidence for its truth.
 Note that it does not have to have been given under oath or at a trial, hearing, deposition or other formal proceeding.
 For example, a prior consistent statement in an offense report or an investigator's file would qualify.
 [Note: The out-of-court prior consistent testimonial statement of a prosecution witness is not subject to objection under the protection of the Crawford confrontation rule because the person who made the prior consistent statement must testify as a witness for this exception to the hearsay definition to come into play.
 The defense could cross-examine the witness; thus, there would be no denial of confrontation.] + A few of tips (1 - 2 pages), (2 - 19 pages of standard fare by a civil lawyer), (3 - 15 pages "Making the Facts Understandable"), (4 - storytelling on direct by a Canadian), (5 - direct exam of an expert) for preparing and conducting a direct examination.
 Help with preparing a direct examination of a victim of domestic violence.
 Four pages discussing how to persuade with direct examination.
-Lawyer-law professor Michael Tigar's article explaining how a law suit is a contest between two stories, Deciders Perceive Whole Stories. + Read the annotated model direct examination of surviving nurse Corazon Amurao by the late Cook County State's Attorney William Martin in the 1967 trial of mass-murderer Richard Speck for the July 14, 1966, killing of eight student nurses living in a Chicago townhouse.
+Using headlines in witness examinations.
+Lawyer-law professor Michael Tigar's article explaining how a law suit is a contest between two stories, Deciders Perceive Whole Stories.
+Jim McElheny's advice on storytelling in direct examination of your witness.
+More on storytelling (1). + Read the annotated model direct examination of surviving nurse Corazon Amurao by the late Cook County State's Attorney William Martin in the 1967 trial of mass-murderer Richard Speck for the July 14, 1966, killing of eight student nurses living in a Chicago townhouse.
 It's contained on the Direct Examination portion of the CCJA Criminal Trial Practice DVD and is also reprinted as part of the CCJA web site, See the red button in the masthead above.
 Bill Martin was a quintessential prosecutor.
 [Personal Note: Bill conducted the oral examination of my thesis during my LL.M. fellowship at Northwestern Law School.
 I got the degree, but admired his terrific skill as a questioner long before he grilled me.]
 He wrote an excellent 462-page book about the Speck case; it's called Crime of the Century: Richard Speck and the Murder of Eight Nurses, ISBN 0553560255; the book is out of print, but you can pick up a paperback version, published by Bantam, from Amazon. + For an example of direct examination of an adverse witness on voir dire, out of the presence of the jury, take a look at Clarence Darrow's direct of Willlian Jennings Bryan (1) in the 1925 Tennessee v.
 Scopes "Monkey Trial" testing the propriety of teaching evolution in the public schools.